GitbookIO/styleguide/README.md

 This repository contains all stylesheets and brandings for GitBook websites.
 Documentation is available at [styleguide.gitbook.com](http://styleguide.gitbook.com).

-How to test it and build the documentation:
+How to test and build the documentation (Jekyll needs to be install on the machine):

 ```
 # Install node dependencies